LibreQoE/Bufferbloat-Test/HTTPS_SETUP.md

 sudo chmod +x /etc/letsencrypt/renewal-hooks/deploy/restart-libreqos.sh
 ```

+## HTTP/2 Support

+HTTP/2 provides significant performance improvements over HTTP/1.1, especially for the LibreQoS Bufferbloat Test:

+### Benefits of HTTP/2

+1. **Connection Multiplexing**: HTTP/2 allows multiple requests and responses to be sent over a single TCP connection simultaneously.
+This overcomes the browser's 6-connection limit per domain, enabling:
+   - Higher concurrency for upload and download tests
+   - Better saturation of gigabit connections
+   - More accurate bufferbloat measurements

+2. **Binary Protocol**: HTTP/2 uses a binary protocol instead of text, which is more efficient to parse and less error-prone.

+3. **Header Compression**: HTTP/2 compresses headers, reducing overhead.

+### How It Works

+The LibreQoS Bufferbloat Test uses Hypercorn as the ASGI server when HTTP/2 is enabled.
+Hypercorn supports HTTP/2 and provides the following configuration:

+- Up to 250 concurrent streams per connection (configurable)
+- Proper flow control to prevent overwhelming the client or server
+- Graceful fallback to HTTP/1.1 for older browsers

+### Requirements

+- HTTPS is required for HTTP/2 in browsers
+- The `--http2` flag must be passed to the server
+- The `hypercorn` and `h2` Python packages must be installed (included in requirements.txt)

 ## Certificate Auto-Renewal

 Let's Encrypt certificates are valid for 90 days.
 Certbot automatically installs a systemd timer to renew certificates before they expire.